 5. Sauce

-People in Osaka tend to like using more savoury and fruity sauce topped with a generous helping of mayonnaise, bonito flakes and aonori (powdered dry seaweed).
+Osaka style tends to be coated in a savoury and fruity sauce topped with a generous helping of mayonnaise, bonito flakes and aonori (powdered dry seaweed).

-On the other hand, people in Hiroshima tend to opt for sweet sauce and sprinkle the okonomiyaki with chopped spring onion (scallions) and sometimes even a raw egg yolk.
+On the other hand, Hiroshima style is usually topped with a sweet sauce and sprinkled with chopped spring onion (scallions) and sometimes even a raw egg yolk.

-Regardless of which okonomiyaki you make, it's usually made on iron plate (teppan) if it's in restaurants or an electric hot plate if it's at home.
+Regardless of which type of okonomiyaki you make, they are usually made on iron plate (teppan) if it's in restaurants or food stands, and an electric hot plate if it's made at home.

 With Hiroshima style okonomiyaki, using a teppan is very convenient because you have more space.
 You can cook the ingredients separately at the same time on a wide surface and then pile them up.